milena-t/ReVis/README.md

 # ReVis

-Visualize the output of repeatmasker.
+Analyze the output of repeatmasker.

 ## Installation